 We, Women is currently in the process of building our national network of participating artists.
 We have invited six artists whose work exemplifies our vision for We, Women.
-The remaining artists will be selected by our jury through an open call, balancing issue, location, and artistic approach.
+Stay tuned to find out who will join them in our first cohort of artists — we’ll announce on September 12!

 Funding from We, Women will enable Sol to expand The Workers’ Studio, a program of Project Luz.
 The Workers’ Studio will create participatory art projects with immigrant women who are members of various workers’ cooperatives throughout New York City.
 The project aims to bring their stories and practices to new communities, while educating on how to join the solidarity economy — an economy to build a more equitable and participatory society, that puts people and the planet before profits.
 The project is further supported by organizations with relevant expertise.

 Photographer Annie and mixed-media artist Ashley will document Dillard University’s women’s basketball team The Lady Bleu Devils.
 This team was founded by Ashley's grandmother Mary Dixon Teamer in the wake of Title IX.
 This project, which began in 2018, combines archival and contemporary images that chronicle their pursuit of athletic and academic excellence at a historically black university.
 For We, Women Annie and Ashley will install images from this project throughout New Orleans and the Deep South including but not limited to public spaces such as bus stops, billboards, and store fronts.
 They hope that disseminating the work on this scale will affirm black women as essential to the New Orleans landscape.